 The Quakers won a school-record 29 games in 2014 and placed third in the ODAC Tournament, a new high.
 Guilford also produced the program's first All-American, first-team second baseman Cynthia Hayes '14.
 Shores helped Guilford set or tie another 17 school standards in 2014 and saw Hayes and Marty Wilcox '15 both collect First Team All-ODAC and All-Atlantic laurels.

-Shores has a 175-149-2 record in eight seasons and owns the school records for most softball coaching victories and seasons.
-Eleven of his students have combined for seven all-region, six all-state, one all-district and 17 All-ODAC commendations.
+Shores has a 199-166-2 record in nine seasons and owns the school records for most softball coaching victories and seasons.
+Fourteen of his students have combined for eight all-region, seven all-state, two all-district and 20 All-ODAC commendations.

 Shores came to Guilford after three seasons as an assistant coach at Neumann (Pa.)
 College, during which time the Knights compiled a 60-52 record.
 He worked with head coach Bill Saar and helped Neumann to its first Pennsylvania Athletic Conference title and NCAA Division III Tournament berth in 2006.